 Karin is a queer Reclaiming witch with a strong affinity for bears and mischief.
 Originally from the Chicago area, with strong connections to Lake Michigan, she now has a budding relationship with the Land of 10,000 Lakes and calls Minneapolis home.
 She is an artist and reader of runes with a keen devotion to ancestor work.
 She finds her ancestral roots in Lithuania and Scandinavia, inspiring many of her relationships with Mysterious Ones, including Freya, Sunna, Baba Yaga, Birch, and Bear.
 Ecstatic ritual and embodied magic are ways in which she honors her spiritual connections.
 She believes that the hard and scary work of truly caring for the health and well-being of family and self is some of the most significant activism one can perform.
 Part of this work includes learning to be seen and to let others in to help even when it is terrifying.
 Reclaiming and Winter Witchcamp have been essential on her life path, offering her many transformative experiences.
 Being a part of the Weaving Team offers her the opportunity to show her gratitude and be of service to the beloved Winter Witchcamp community that has helped her to radically change her life for the better.

-This is Matt’s sixth year attending Winter Witchcamp, and he is honored to be stepping into a cycle of weaving.
+This is Matt’s seventh year attending Winter Witchcamp, and he is honored to be continuing a cycle of weaving.
 He brings experience in facilitation, accounting, cooperative living, and ritual craft to this delicious, challenging, and intensely valuable work.